How to (Self) Publish Your Own Deck

 Here is an easy method for sturdy, un-laminated cards that I've been also doing lately...
 I recommend printing the deck on a nice quality, card stock such as Epson Premium Presentation Matte Paper (44 lb.
 9 mil - $15. for 50 sheets).
 Or you may be able to copy the cards on laser (color copy) paper or onto thicker cardstock at your local print shop.
 Craft stores have a variety of decorative or colored card stock for the backside of your cards (different thickness - depending on your preference).
 You can spray your (uncut) sheet of Tarot cards with an adhesive like 'Krylon Spray Adhesive' (also available at Craft shop) and press the sheet firmly on to your chosen backside card stock.
 This spray adhesive gives a few moments to adjust before setting your cards permanently.
 Give it time to dry, and then cut the cards out with sharp scissors or a paper cutter. *Note: if you choose a decorative backside cardstock which has a pattern that is not reversible, then you'll want to have the Tarot card (fronts) all line up in the same direction during the gluing process (so the backs all match).

-In the Essay section of my site ('Big Red Shiny Button') I have more on Tarot card making and inspirational projects along with guest artists who have shared their own techniques of creating decks such as: Eric Lerner who offers a detailed, useful essay for artists, and Jean Hutter who shares an easy, quicker method.
-And Michelle Cohen's article has a completely different way of deck making which has a tactile presentation (thick cardstock, with glossy, slippery feel to it.)
-While Michele Jackson goes more into the creative process of being turned on by the whole experience of making her first deck.
-And how she went from someone who didn't believe she was at all creative to making many (beautiful!) decks...
+In the Essay section of my site ('Big Red Shiny Button') I have more on Tarot card making and inspirational projects along with guest artists who have shared their own techniques of creating decks such as: Eric Lerner who offers a detailed essay for artists; comparing various art mediums, and Jean Hutter who shares a quick & easy method of producing decks.
+And Michelle Cohen's article has a unique way of deck making which has a nice tactile presentation (thick cardstock, with a glossy, slippery feel to it.)
+While Michele Jackson goes more into the creative process of being turned on by the experience of making her first deck.
+Also how she went from someone who didn't believe she was at all creative to making many (beautiful!) decks...
 She has since become an accomplished, award winning artist and remains a great inspiration to me.

 I'm a hermit by nature and lousy at self-promotion so my website does some of the work for me along with Facebook.
 Also doing pro bono work for other Tarotists and collaborations with other artists is a beautiful experience and also offers networking opportunities along with a good way to stay in touch with the tarot tribe.
 That and sending a few promotional copies to respected and reliable deck reviewers and contacting Tarot websites for a link-up, or joining and contributing to online Tarot forums, blogs, and doing collaborative Tarot decks & projects, or attending Tarot conventions, and writing articles for magazines, blogs & zines in exchange for free publicity.
 Many Tarot conventions will trade you a vending table if you agree to do an interesting presentation in exchange and many magazines that have an interest in Tarot will give you space to promote your deck & website in exchange for an article they agree to publish.
 Llewellyn for instance used to publish a wonderful yearly Almanac, 'Tarot Reader', and was looking for fresh approaches to Tarot.
 The next evolution of that was a calendar which had many artist and writer contributions.
 Not sure what the next phase may be but that's a popular format.